-Trump Impeachment Will Head to Senate Monday
+Senators Agree to Delay Trump Impeachment Trial for Two Weeks

-WASHINGTON (CN) — The article of impeachment outlining former President Trump’s incitement of an insurrectionist mob to storm the U.S. Capitol is heading to the Senate, Majority Leader Chuck Schumer said Friday.
+WASHINGTON (CN) — The Senate trial over an article of impeachment accusing former President Trump of inciting an insurrectionist mob to storm the U.S. Capitol is set to begin the second week of February after Senate leaders agreed Friday to a two-week delay.

-“Now I’ve heard some of my Republican colleagues argue that this trial would be unconstitutional because Donald Trump is no longer in office,” Schumer said.
-“An argument that has been roundly repudiated, debunked, by hundreds of constitutional scholars – left, right and center – and defies basic common sense.”
+The trial is now likely to start the week of Feb.
+8. Senate Majority Leader Chuck Schumer had said earlier in the day that the House will deliver the article of impeachment against Trump to the Senate on Monday.

+Schumer said Friday evening that impeachment managers will be sworn in next week.

+“For the information of all Senators, the House managers will come to read the article of impeachment at 7 p.m. on Monday, Jan.
+25,” Schumer said.
+“Members will then be sworn in the next day, Tuesday, Jan.
+26. After that, both the House managers and the defense will have a period of time to draft their legal briefs, just as they did in previous trials.”

+After senators and House managers get settled, Trump will have until Feb.
+2 to give his initial answer the accusations against him.
+After another round of briefs are filed, a trial can begin as soon as Tuesday, Feb.
+9, according to a schedule agreed to by Schumer and Minority Leader Mitch McConnell.

-Saying the House will deliver the article of impeachment against Trump to the Senate on Monday, the New York Democrat left little doubt that the body would force a vote on the issue.
+The New York Democrat left little doubt Friday morning that the body would force a vote on the issue.
+In his evening remarks, Schumer said Jan.
+6 is a day no American would ever forget.

-“It makes no sense whatsoever that a president or any official could commit a heinous crime against our country and then be permitted to resign, so as to avoid accountability and a vote to disbar them from future office,” the New York Democrat said.
-“It makes no sense.
-Regardless the purveyors of this unusual argument are trying to delay the inevitable.”
+“We all want to put this awful chapter in our nation’s history behind us.
+But healing and unity will only come if there is truth and accountability.
+And that is what this trial will provide,” he said.

-Minority Leader Mitch McConnell rejected the need for the body to impeach Trump now that he’s become a civilian, saying he had shared with Democratic leadership what pretrial functions of the Senate might look like Thursday.
+McConnell earlier Friday rejected the need for the body to impeach Trump now that he’s become a civilian, saying he had shared with Democratic leadership what pretrial functions of the Senate might look like Thursday.
 Rules of the Senate dictate an impeachment trial must begin the moment articles arrive in the chamber, McConnell noted.

 “This impeachment began with an unprecedently fast and minimal process over in the House,” McConnell said.
 “The sequel cannot be an insufficient Senate process that denies former president Trump his due process or damages the Senate or the presidency itself.”